Yundera/AppStoreLab/Apps/nginx/README.md

-# Nginx Static - Static Website Hosting
+# nginx - Static Website Hosting

 A lightweight, high-performance static website hosting solution powered by nginx.

 ## Overview

-Nginx Static provides a simple way to host static websites, HTML pages, JavaScript applications, and documentation sites on CasaOS.
+nginx provides a simple way to host static websites, HTML pages, JavaScript applications, and documentation sites on CasaOS.
 Built on the industry-standard nginx web server, it delivers content blazingly fast with minimal resource usage.

 ## Features